Are you a high school student considering doing forensics in college?

 What are the differences in events between high school and college?

-Events in high school speech vary a lot depending on what state you are in.
-The events we have in college are very similar to high school NFL events.
-In college, We have poetry, prose, drama, ADS, POI, Duo, CA, Informative, Persuasion, Extemperaneous Speaking, and Impromptu.
+Depending on your state, college events are very similar to high school NFL events.
+College students compete in poetry, prose, drama, ADS, POI, Duo, CA, Informative, Persuasion, Extemporaneous Speaking, and Impromptu.
 To see event descriptions, click here.

 How much of a time commitment is college forensics at Gustavus?

-College forensics takes quite a bit of time.
-We have team meetings once a week, and on an average week you are expected to do at least 4 peer practices as well as one coach practice.
+College forensics can take quite a bit of time, but the coaching staff will work with you to ensure a proper balance between competitive speech and debate and your academic activities.
+The squad has team meetings once a week, and students are expected to practice their events regularly -- both with the coaching staff as well as with their peers.
 The good thing about practicing is that you can choose when to do it and schedule your own coach practices, so you can work around hard classes or other activities.
-There are also tournaments, which take up usually the entire weekend as well as occasionally friday nights.
-Tournaments are every weekend, however not everyone will travel to every tournament so you will have some weekends off.
+There are also tournaments, which can take the entire weekend, but the travel schedule is designed to ensure that there are no more than eight away tournaments each semester as well as twelve to fourteen "local" competitive opportunities in the Mankato or Twin Cities area.

 Can I be in college forensics and still participate in other campus activities (Choir, Band, CII, Theatre, different majors, etc)?